The perfect itinerary for 1 day in Florence, Italy

 If you decide the skip Mercato Centrale in favor of a restaurant, beware- so many restaurants in busy areas are totally inauthentic tourist traps and I’d hate for you to miss out on real Italian cuisine!
 Be sure to remember these 5 ways to tell that a restaurant in Italy is a tourist trap.

-The market is also close to the famous San Lorenzo leather market if you want to do some shopping.
+The market is close to the famous San Lorenzo leather market if you want to do some shopping.
 Leather is a thing in Florence- if that interests you, read more here.
-I walked through the market, but nothing makes me as uncomfortable as haggling for things I don’t need when I’m short on time (and honestly, luggage space).
+I walked through the market, but nothing makes me as uncomfortable as haggling for things I don’t need when I’m short on time (and luggage space).

 Florence Cathedral Of Santa Maria Del Fiore (Il Duomo)